sonbrothers/chozhan/README.md

 Module Coverage :

-    1.Database setup with pushDB and pullDB engine.
+    1. Database setup with pushDB and pullDB engine.
-    2.Whoisology domains
+    2. Whoisology domains
-    3.Whois Search of them
+    3. Whois Search of them
-    n.Will add other modules...
+    n.
+Will add other modules...

 Note - Tool is in under development.